-Rule 1.15(h) provides for the preservation of a lawyer or trust-account records in the firm's client event of dissolution of the law practice.
-Regardless of the the partners or shareholders make arrangements among themselves for maintenance of the client trust records, each partner may be held responsible for ensuring the availability of these records.
+Rule 1.15(h) provides for the preservation of a lawyer or firm's client trust-account records in the event of dissolution of the law practice.
+Regardless of the arrangements the partners or shareholders make amonq themselves for maintenance of the client trust records, each partner may be held responsible for ensuring the availability of these records.
 For the purposes of these Rules, the terms "law firm," "partner," and "reasonable" are defined in the Terminology section preceding these Rules.